TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

   {{< img src="/img/hybrid-gateway/tyk-cloud-dashboard-api-manager-user-key.png" alt="API Manager Dashboard" >}}

-Then retrieve the MDCB connection string for the gateways to connect to your control plane.
-You can find it on the control plane page in Tyk Cloud:
+That's all you need from the Tyk Manager.
+Go back to Tyk Cloud Console and retrieve the MDCB connection string for the gateways to connect to your control plane:

 {{< img src="/img/hybrid-gateway/tyk-cloud-hybrid-connection-control-plane.png" alt="MDCB connection string for the gateways to connect to your control plane" >}}

-Copy this **MDCB connection string** for later use (`gateway.rpc.connString` setting in helm).
+Copy this **MDCB connection string** for later use (`connection_string` setting in Docker, `gateway.rpc.connString` setting in helm).

 ## Deploy with Docker

-**1. In your console, clone the demo application [Tyk Gateway Docker](https://github.com/TykTechnologies/tyk-gateway-docker) repository**
+### 1. In your console, clone the demo application [Tyk Gateway Docker](https://github.com/TykTechnologies/tyk-gateway-docker) repository

 ```bash
 git clone https://github.com/TykTechnologies/tyk-gateway-docker.git
 ```

-**2. Configure Tyk Gateway and its connection to Tyk Cloud**
+### 2. Configure Tyk Gateway and its connection to Tyk Cloud

 You need to modify the following values in [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid) configuration file: